jloosli/nrc-demo/content/my-user-manual.md

 Teams will grow and change so as new team members join your poject or team, have them fill it out and share in you next team meeting!

-{{% callout "Virtual Tip" %}} Zoom breakout feature is a great way to run this with large groups, by breaking groups up and switching people in groups.
+{{% callout `Virtual Tip` %}} Zoom breakout feature is a great way to run this with large groups, by breaking groups up and switching people in groups.
 Will require multiple presentations, but people are more likely to talk together and this will breed deeper connections {{% /callout %}}

 ## Variations